edgedb/edgedb/docs/datamodel/objects.rst

 objects and by links between objects.

 Every object has a globally unique *identity* represented by a ``UUID`` value.
-Object's identity is assigned on object's creation and never changes.
-Referring to object's ``id`` property yields its identity as a :eql:type:`uuid` value.
+An object's identity is assigned upon creation and never changes.
+Referring to its id property yields its identity as a :eql:type:`uuid` value.
 Once set, the value of the ``id`` property cannot be changed or masked with a different :ref:`computable
 <ref_datamodel_computables>` expression.